Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Analysis of some properties of the algorithmic maps

 Since $f \in \mathcal{C}^2$ we can differentiate the above equation to get the Jacobian for extended map $P_k$ as follows: Now, if $p_k \to p$, $q_k \to q$ as $k \to \infty$ then $P_k \darrow P$ on compact sets of $\mathbb{R}^{2n}$ by the uniform continuity of $\nabla f$ on compact sets of $\mathbb{R}^{n}$ where the map $P$ satisfies

-$P$ is $\mathcal{C}^1-$smooth and $DP_k \darrow DP$ over compact sets of $\mathbb{R}^{2n}$ by the uniform continuity of $\nabla^2 f$ on compact sets of $\mathbb{R}^{n}$.
+$P$ is $\mathcal{C}^1$-smooth and $DP_k \darrow DP$ over compact sets of $\mathbb{R}^{2n}$ by the uniform continuity of $\nabla^2 f$ on compact sets of $\mathbb{R}^{n}$.
 It is easy to check that the maps $P_k, P$ are bijections from $\mathbb{R}^{2n}$ to itself provided $h < \frac{1}{L}$ and $q_k \neq 0$.
 To see this suppose $ P_k([\x_1;\y_1]) = P_k([\x_2;\y_2])$ and $[\x_1;\y_1] \neq [\x_2; \y_2] $ then from the definition of $P_k$ we get that $\x_1 = \x_2$ and $ p_k \x_1 -q_k \y_1 - h\nabla f(p_k\x_1 - q_k\y_1) = p_k \x_2 -q_k \y_2 - h\nabla f(p_k\x_2 - q_k\y_2)$.
 Simplifying the second equality and taking norm yields:

 which is a contradiction provided $q_k \neq 0$.
 The surjection of $P_k$ follows directly then and using the similar steps we get that $P$ is a bijection.
-Since the map $P_k$ for any $k$ and the map $P$ maps are bijective and continuous, we get that the map $P_k$ for any $k$ and the map $P$ are homeomorphisms on compact sets and therefore proper.
+Since the map $P_k$ for any $k$ and the map $P$ maps are bijective, continuous and closed (by invariance of the domain $\mathbb{R}^{2n}$), we get from the Closed map lemma \cite{lee2013smooth} that the map $P_k$ for any $k$ and the map $P$ are homeomorphisms on compact sets and therefore proper.
 Using the definition of $P_k$ and some simple algebra we get that the map $P_k^{-1}$ is defined as follows:

 and then using the inverse function theorem for the map $\mathrm{id} - h \nabla f$, the corresponding Jacobian $DP_k^{-1}$ for the map $P_k^{-1}$ is given by

 where $G \equiv \mathrm{id} - h \nabla f$ and $ DG (G^{-1}(\x))$ is invertible for $h<\frac{1}{L}$.
 Then using the definition of map $P_k$, the Jacobian $DP_k^{-1}$ at the point $P_k([\x;\y])$ can be given by